 beginning to build up an endowment for the future.

-John Colet founded the School in 1509 with a generous endowment for 153 boys to be educated since when further philanthropy has shaped the School we enjoy today.
-The results have been transformational, helping us to provide an inspirational environment of
+John Colet founded the School in 1509 with a generous endowment for 153 boys to be educated.
+Since then, further philanthropy has shaped the School we enjoy today.
+The results have been transformative, helping us provide an inspirational environment of

 world-class teaching and learning.
 It is time to focus on our long-standing ambition to increase our bursary provision significantly.